Royal Tru: Marketing

 A Filipino language advertisement of Royal Tru-Orange, dated in 1976.

 The beverage targets teenagers as its consumers.
 The product was available during the 1970s in single-serve bottles and contained orange "pulp bits" (pulp) "from California Valencia oranges".

 When San Miguel Corporation became one of the founding members of the Philippine Basketball Association in 1975, its basketball franchise played under the name "Royal Tru-Orange" from 1975 to 1980.

 RJ Ledesma (pictured), who played the character of Joey in a successful ad campaign for Royal Tru.

 Royal Tru-Orange gained much attention in the mid-1980s following the restoration of democracy in the Philippines, after its logo and formulation (now without the orange pulp) were changed, and to promote it, an advertising campaign was launched that starred teen model RJ Ledesma playing the role of a character named Joey.
-The first television advertisement in the series, wherein Joey was being egged on by friends to introduce himself to a girl named Jenny, was directed by noted film director Lino Brocka.
+The first television advertisement in the series, wherein Joey was being egged on by friends to introduce himself to a girl named Jenny, was directed by noted film director the late Lino Brocka.

 In 1992, Royal Tru-Orange released its slogan "Ito Ang Gusto Ko!", derived from the title of a song of the late Francis Magalona.
 Magalona himself would appear on the brand's ads, rapping a modified version of his own song as a jingle.
 An edited version of the 1992 advertisement was reaired in 2009 following Magalona's death.
 The slogan would later be used again in 2024, but with a new and original jingle sung by model, singer and actress Maymay Entrata.
 The jingle is based on a 2024 worldwide campaign for Fanta where it revived a previous 2003 campaign featuring the lyrics "wanna Fanta, don't you wanna?".